qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_interaction.rst

 Keyboard Support
 ================

 DOM3-like event handling was the prototype for qooxdoo's key event support.
-This means that key identifiers can be used (instead of un-unified key codes) which is much more comfortable than what is known from most web application frameworks.
+This means that key identifiers can be used (instead of non-unified key codes) which is much more comfortable than what is known from most web application frameworks.
 Basically each key on the keyboard has a name like ``Ctrl``, ``Shift``, ``F3`` or ``Enter``.
 A complete list of all supported keys is available in `the API documentation <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.event.type.KeySequence~getKeyIdentifier>`_.

 All the typical key sequence events ``keyup``, ``keydown`` and ``keypress`` support the key identifier.
 The ``keypress`` event is repeated during the time the key is pressed.
 That's why ``keypress`` is the best candidate for most action related keyboard events.
 Only use ``keyup`` and ``keydown`` when you *really* depend on the status of the key.